While in Chapter 4 curves played the secondary role

 (5.60)

-case of the beautiful concept of mean curvature that characterizes general hypersurfaces.
+is a special case of the beautiful concept of mean curvature that characterizes general

-Mean curvature will be described in a future book and, from the moment of its introduction, will
+hypersurfaces.
+Mean curvature will be described in a future book and, from the moment of its

 The same equation in terms of the